• Skip to primary navigation

 Salmon - I use salmon fillets as they are a great boneless cut from the top loin of the salmon.
 You could also use salmon steaks, just take care as they have a bone running through the centre.

 Brown Rice Noodles - I like the flavor of brown rice noodles, but you can use any variety of noodle.
+You could even use pasta in a pinch.
 Or how about swapping the noodles for some steamed rice instead.
+You could even serve with my Coconut & Lime Rice.

 Teriyaki Sauce - Use any variety or brand available in your local store.
-If following a gluten free diet, ensure the teriyaki sauce you are using is a gluten free variety.
+Trader Joe’s Soyaki sauce is a really popular choice.
+Make sure it's gluten free if you're cooking for those sensitive.

 Vegetables - I have used a combination of scallions, red peppers and sugar snap peas in this stir fry as they not only taste delicious and have great crunch, but they are quick to cook too.
-This is a versatile dish, so feel free to add or swap any other veggies that you and your family enjoy eating.
+This is a versatile dish, so feel free to use any veggies you have in the fridge.

 How to Make Teriyaki Salmon Noodles - Step-By-Step